Nakhchivan (city): Modern period

 Nakhchivan was conquered by Shahanshah Ismail I in 1503.
 Shahanshah Abbas I of Persia reconquered Nakhchivan from the Ottoman Empire in 1603–1604.
+Later the city served as the capital of the Nakhichevan Khanate.

-Nakhchivan was annexed to the Russian Empire per the Treaty of Turkmenchay in 1828.
+Nakhchivan Khanate was annexed to the Russian Empire per the Treaty of Turkmenchay in 1828.
 The city became the centre of the Nakhichevan uezd of the Erivan Governorate in 1849.
 In 1896, Nakhchivan had a population of 7,433, roughly two-thirds of which were Azeri-speaking Muslims and one-third Armenian Christians.
 According to the 1897 census, Nakhchivan had the status of a county town (у. г. / уездный город).

 After the February Revolution of 1917, a soviet was formed in Nakhchivan, but the city was under the control of the Special Transcaucasian Committee from March to November 1917, and its successor the Transcaucasian Commissariat from November 1917 to March 1918.
 Turkey occupied Nakhchivan from June until November, after which the city was occupied by British soldiers in January 1919, and a military governor was appointed to administer Nakhchivan.

 It was decided that Nakhchivan would be granted to Armenia on 6 April 1919, and the city was annexed on 6 June 1919, however, some months later the city became the center of a regional Muslim uprising and pogrom against its Armenian inhabitants.
 Britain, France, Italy, and the US, with approval from Armenia and Azerbaijan, agreed on 25 October 1919 to appoint American Colonel Edmond D. Daily as General-Governor of Nakhchivan, elections would be held, and both Armenia and Azerbaijan would withdraw its forces from the territory.
 However, in March 1920, Turkish forces led by Kâzım Karabekir occupied Nakhchivan.

 Soviet Russia took control of Nakhchivan on 28 July 1920, and the city became part of the newly formed Nakhchivan Autonomous Soviet Socialist Republic.
 The Treaty of Moscow of 16 March 1921, and later the Treaty of Kars of 21 October 1921, between Soviet Union and Turkey agreed that Nakhicheva would be an autonomous territory under the protection of Azerbaijan and delimited its borders with Turkey.
 In February 1923, the city formed part of the Nakhchivan Autonomous Krai within the Azerbaijan Soviet Socialist Republic (ASSR), but later became the capital of the Nakhchivan Autonomous Soviet Socialist Republic within the ASSR in March 1924.

 When Azerbaijan declared independence from the Soviet Union, Nakhchivan remained part of the Republic of Azerbaijan.
 Following the 2020 Nagorno-Karabakh war, a trilateral ceasefire was signed between Armenia, Azerbaijan and Russia.
 According to the agreement, Azerbaijan will gain a road access to Nakhchivan through Armenia which will be secured by Russian peacekeepers.

 Since 9 June 2009, the Bulqan, Qaraçuq, Qaraxanbəyli, Tumbul and Haciniyyət villages of the Babek District are included in the scope of the administrative-territorial unit of the Nakhchivan city.